frezazadeh/Recommender-system/README.md

-# Recommender-system
+# Recommender System with Bayesian Personalized Ranking (BPR)

-Develop a machine learning model to recommend movies to users based on their past viewing history and preferences.
+A machine learning model to recommend movies to users based on their past viewing history and preferences.
+This implementation leverages Bayesian Personalized Ranking (BPR) with Graph Neural Networks (GNNs).

-# BPR Project

-A project implementing Bayesian Personalized Ranking (BPR) using Graph Neural Networks (GNNs).
-This repository includes data processing, model training, and evaluation utilities.
+---

 ## Project Structure